metaheed/kolle/README.md

 Today for business continuation, the business model needs to represent in many ways normalized form for transactional data, a time-series database for process mining, a knowledge graph for semantics search or link data, a data-vault or snowflake model for data warehouse, a streaming model for the real-time event and columnar storage for machine learning.
 To move or prepare the data and model for multiple types of consumption is not only expensive but has a lot of repetition costs for the team and technology setup.
 Automation needs to be in place to reduce repetition costs.

 There are many ways to start automation of data processing or data ingestion.
 Some starts with infrastructure or tooling or starts writing code immediately.
-But Kolle uses a data modeling approach and data modeling is the first class citizen to this automation process.
+But Kolle uses data model and data modeling is the first class citizen to this automation process.

 Kolle enables users to work on data models, data contracts, metadata, data quality, and data lineage.
 Users will spend 90% of their time focusing on business work instead of spending time on different sets of tooling.
 End to end data integration will be generated based on data model and data contract.